 25. Resolution in honor of the services of retired Captain/Communications Supervisor Ernest Petrin.
-(For presentation in March)

 Action: This consent resolution was approved.

 26. Resolution ordering the extinguishment of a City of Concord Department of Human Services Lien on 190 Manchester Street Lot 12 in the City of Concord in the total amount of \$12,126.63; together with report from the Human Services Director.